stfeiseu/cinc2017/README.md

 ## Use

 Here are instructions for testing the code in Linux.
  First, create a folder, `docker_test`, in your home directory.
-Then, git clone the code in `docker_test`.
+Then, git clone the code in `docker_test/cinc2017_test`.

     git clone https://github.com/stfeiseu/cinc2017.git